ysdn2018/the-next-website/src/content/work/factory-farming-infographic.md

 I began the project by researching and collecting data on animal agriculture.
 Despite finding a lot of alarming information, I decided not to turn them into traditional "scare tactics" like other protest organizations.
 I wanted my guide to be friendly and non-threatening, especially since my target audience are families and school children.
 With this in mind, I used a soft, natural colour palette and bright illustrations that bring a humanistic touch.

 The final product is a paper handout that folds out into a 24" x 36" informational poster.
-I also created an interactive infographic that can be viewed on mobile devices.
+I also reformatted the poster into an interactive infographic that can be viewed on mobile devices.

 ![null](/assets/factoryfarming_2_2.jpg)